A HISTORY OF ROMAN ENGLAND

 Aulus Plautius was made the first governor of Roman Britain.

-By 47 AD the Romans were in control of England from the River Humber to the Estuary of the River Severn.
+By 47 AD the Romans were in control of Britain from the River Humber to the Estuary of the River Severn.

 However the war was not over.
 The Silures in South Wales and the Ordovices of North Wales continued to harass the Romans.
 Fighting between the Welsh tribes and the Romans continued for years.